Nico Hoerner Player Props: Cubs vs. Padres

 - The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.
+- The Padres' 3.86 team ERA ranks ninth among all league pitching staffs.

-- Padres pitchers combine to allow 60 home runs (one per game), the ninth-fewest in the league.
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (63 total, 1.1 per game).

-- Weathers makes the start for the Padres, his seventh of the season.
-He is 1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched.
+- Snell (1-6) gets the starting nod for the Padres in his 12th start of the season.
+He has a 4.66 ERA in 56 2/3 innings pitched, with 61 strikeouts.

-- In his last outing on Tuesday against the Miami Marlins, the left-hander threw four innings, giving up three earned runs while surrendering seven hits.
+- In his last time out on Wednesday, the left-hander tossed six scoreless innings against the Miami Marlins while surrendering three hits.

-- The 23-year-old has amassed a 4.28 ERA and 5.9 strikeouts per nine innings across eight games this season, while giving up a batting average of .262 to opposing hitters.
+- The 30-year-old has an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.